Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Operating as a statutory entity provides some level of asset protection for the owners.
 (The degree to which an owner’s assets are protected depends upon the type of entity and the specific state’s laws.)

 However, in order to obtain this state-sanctioned shield, you must comply with the state’s registration laws.

 All states require statutory entities to do the following:

 States are more uniform when it comes to the Registered Agent requirement.
-Some states refer to this as “resident agent” or “statutory agent.”
+Some states refer to this as an “agent for service of process”, “resident agent” or “statutory agent.”
 Regardless of the name, the requirements and functions are the same.

 All states require that any formal entity (corporation, LLC, LLP or LP) designate a Registered Agent that -

 Most states also require that the Registered Agent be available during normal working hours throughout the year in order to receive service of process and other official court and government documents.

 The requirements of state residence, a physical address, and availability must be considered when the corporation, LLC, LP, or LLP selects its Registered Agent.
 The temptation — particularly if the state of incorporation or formation is the primary business location — is to simply have the company manager or officer serve as the Registered Agent.

 While this is possible, it is not always advisable.
 The documents delivered to a Registered Agent are often highly important, and they generally require action within a short period of time.
 If that company's designated officer is extremely busy, the mission-critical document could get overlooked.